 THE GLOBAL BUSINESS INITIATIVE

-Georgetown McDonough created the Global Business Initiative to lead the school’s global activities, including the signature Global Business Experience and the new Global Business in Practice MOOC.
+Georgetown McDonough created the Global Business Initiative (GBI) to lead the school’s global activities, including the signature Global Business Experience and the new Global Business in Practice MOOC.
 With an advisory board of accomplished global executives, GBI ensures that Georgetown McDonough students are learning at the forefront of emerging issues and trends.

 The Global Business Experience

-As a leader in global business education, Georgetown McDonough seeks to provide all students the opportunity to travel abroad to consult either within an industry or with specific Fortune 500 companies.
+Georgetown McDonough provides all students the opportunity to travel abroad to consult either within an industry or with specific Fortune 500 companies.
 The program is required of all graduate students and is an elective for undergraduates.
 Working in small teams, students partner with executives from different organizations to address complex business challenges.

 • Undergraduate students present consulting findings in France

-• EMBA students present Global Capstone project on the Syrian refugee crisis
+• Executive MBA students present Global Capstone project on the Syrian refugee crisis

-• Executive Master's in Leadership (EML) students promote recycling in South Africa
+• Executive Master's in Leadership students promote recycling in South Africa

 Partnership with the Walsh School of Foreign Service